snowdj/Discrete-Choice-Analysis-with-R/README.txt

 TASKS:

---Rename files using this format:
+--NOTE: name files using this format:

 00-word-word-word.Rmd